apigee/devrel/CONTRIBUTING.md

         need to include an additional license since all repository submissions are covered by the top-level Apache 2.0 [license](https://github.com/Apigee/DevRel/blob/master/LICENSE).
-    1. Ensure all files copied or derived from a third party library is housed in the `/third_party` directory.
-Also ensure that every directory inside the third_party directory has a LICENSE file that includes the full license text and copyright notice for the library.
+    1. Ensure all files copied or derived from a third party library are stored in the `/third_party` directory.
+Also ensure that every directory inside the third_party directory has a LICENSE file that contains the full license text and copyright notice for the library.
     1. Ensure each file (that take the format of a source file and supports file comments) has license headers with an up-to-date copyright date